Ketogenic Diet Shopping Guide

 Olive and Avocado Oils

 Olives and avocados and their oils are rich in monounsaturated fatty acids.
-Consuming monounsaturated fatty acids may protect you from heart disease by lowering LDL and total cholesterol, improve the function of blood vessels, help prevent depression, improve body composition, and improve insulin sensitivity and blood sugar control (3,4).
+Consuming monounsaturated fatty acids may protect you from heart disease by lowering LDL and total cholesterol, improving the function of blood vessels, helping prevent depression, improving body composition, and improving insulin sensitivity and blood sugar control (3,4).
 They have even been shown to reduce cancer risk (5).

 Avocado oil is a healthy fat that is great for high-heat cooking.
 It has a smoke point of 570 degrees.
 Olive oil has a lower smoke point and is best used drizzled over cooked foods or as a salad dressing.